-EcoMusic - Sustainable practices: a study of the pos-folklorism in Portugal in the 21st century
+EcoMusic - Sustainable practices: a study of the post-folklorism in Portugal in the 21st century

 POCI-FEDER, Fundação para a Ciência e a Tecnologia-OE